-TAMPA, FL, Saturday, January 16, 2016 – Meals On Wheels of Tampa launches for the second time ever, a new program, Produce On Wheels (POW), in partnership with Feeding Tampa Bay, to increase senior and homebound access to fresh produce.
-Over 100 individuals, businesses and community groups will volunteer their time, vehicle, and gas to deliver pre-packed bags of fresh produce to 700 home delivered meal recipients (HDM) tomorrow morning, Saturday, January 16th.
+TAMPA, FL, Saturday, October 17, 2015 – Meals On Wheels of Tampa launches a new program, Produce On Wheels (POW), in partnership with Feeding Tampa Bay, to increase senior and homebound access to fresh produce.
+Over 100 individuals, businesses and community groups will volunteer their time, vehicle, and gas to deliver pre-packed bags of fresh produce to 700 home delivered meal recipients (HDM) on the morning of Saturday, October 17th.
 Produce bags are free of charge to HDM recipients.

-Groups helping to deliver produce on Saturday morning include the USF College of Public Health, Suncoast Credit Union, BJ’s New Tampa, Temple Terrace Women’s Club.
-In response to this program, partnerships have developed with the following groups: Feeding Tampa Bay, University of South Florida, Tampa Bay Network to End Hunger, University of Florida Extension Office, Next Stop Produce, and others.
+Those that will be joining us on Saturday morning include the USF College of Public Health, Suncoast Credit Union, MacDill Air Force Base, and the Girl Scouts.
+We are thrilled to develop further partnerships with the following groups: Feeding Tampa Bay, University of South Florida, Tampa Bay Network to End Hunger, University of Florida Extension Office, Next Stop Produce, and others.

 This is very exciting for Meals On Wheels of Tampa whose mission is to nourish, enrich, and strengthen the independent lives of the homebound and seniors in Tampa.
 POW was developed in response to results collected from a survey that was sent out to all 700 HDM recipients in August.

-In addition to increasing access to produce, this opportunity has increased volunteer opportunities for those who may not be available to deliver meals during the week.
+In addition to increasing access to produce, we hope this opportunity increases volunteer opportunities for those who may not be available to deliver meals during the week.

 Recipients will also receive an educational handout that highlights the nutritional advantages of the items in the bag, tips to reduce waste, recipe ideas, and produce safety.
 Feedback will also be collected from recipients and volunteers to evaluate the program launch so we can continue to improve the program.
 Professor Lauri Wright from the University of South Florida’s College of Public Health will assist Meals On Wheels of Tampa staff in evaluating the effectiveness of this program on Tampa’s seniors and homebound.
 Pre-test surveys are currently underway; post-test surveys will begin in March.

-Future POW/Saturday delivery dates are: February 20th , March 19th, and April 16th.
-We hope to expand the program later this year.
+Future POW/Saturday delivery dates are: November 26th (Thanksgiving treat), December 19th (Holiday gift bag), January 16th (Produce), and February 20th (Produce).
+We hope to expand the program in 2016.

 Interested in volunteering or want to learn more about Meals On Wheels of Tampa?
 Please visit www.MOWTampa.org/volunteer or call (813) 238-8410.